 The Department will continue efforts to fully implement this recommendation by June 2023.
-DES has an established and documented patch management process in its policies and procedures.
+DES has an established and documented patch management process.
 In addition, DES will perform a risk assessment to identify further enhancements to this process.

 10. Maintain configurations for all system services, assets, and infrastructure; manage configuration changes; and monitor the system for unauthorized or unintended configuration changes.